dinugr/picup/README.md

 npm run lint
 ```

-The GitHub release workflow runs Go tests, builds the web UI, and packages Linux amd64 and Windows amd64 artifacts when a `v*` tag is pushed.
-It can also be started manually with a release version.

 ## Troubleshooting

 - **ExifTool or FFmpeg not found:** install the executable and verify it is on `PATH`, or set `exiftool_path` and the configured FFmpeg path explicitly.